mugpeng/aweshelf/docs/article_media/0529/aweshelf-bookmark-your-ai-coding-sessions.md

 ## Use Case 1: Ask the Agent to Bookmark a Session

 You are deep into a debugging session with Claude Code.
 You have explored the codebase, narrowed down the issue, and written a partial fix.
-But you need to stop for a meeting.
+Or maybe you have been working with your agent to build a gene annotation pipeline and just got GFF3 parsing working.
+Either way, you need to stop for a meeting.

 Instead of switching to a terminal, you say: